 We have provided quite a bit of information here on our Criminal Law Pages as well as on our New Mexico Criminal Law Blog.
 There are a number of other good legal resources as well to read up on the law, processes and defenses to felony charges such as Nolo, Justia, Legal Information Institute, and Findlaw to name just a few.
 Understanding what is to come may help to ease some of the stress of the situation while also allowing you make informed decisions moving forward.

-We hope that the information provided on the pages that follow will help you to understand your situation.
 It is very important that you understand your rights, the process, the possible consequences and the defenses to your charges.
+We hope that the information provided on the pages that follow will help you to understand your situation a little better.